-We identify four ways of preparing for the future, from forecasting to transformative scenario planning.
+This guide identifies four ways of preparing for the future, from forecasting to transformative scenario planning.
 The right choice depends on your organization’s ability to shape the future, and on how much uncertainty you face.

-We describe how — and why — to get your organization looking beyond the next quarterly report and tackling longer-term challenges.
+Here’s how — and why — to get your organization looking beyond the next quarterly report and tackling longer-term challenges.

 Climate change is a disruption that’s already here.
-Canada and other countries are seeing increased storms, flooding, drought, and forest fires
+Canada and other countries are seeing increased storms, flooding, drought, and forest fires.

 These weather changes have real business impacts.
 They can translate into office closures and absent employees, increased or unpredictable energy costs, disrupted construction or logistics and unavailable resources or raw materials.

 Through a multi-year project, NBS has identified identify how organizations can respond to climate change in a way that makes business sense.

 There are some steps every organization can take, from understanding vulnerabilities to seeking data for decisions.